tock/tock/doc/reference/trd-syscalls.md

 If no callbacks are pending it returns immediately.
 The `yield-no-wait` system call returns `Success` if a callback executed and `Failure` if no callback executed.

+The return values for Yield system calls are `Success` and `Failure`.

 4.2 Subscribe (Class ID: 1)
 --------------------------------